Colorado/New Mexico Road Trip continued from last post.

 What are the chances that Elizabeth and I would bump into each other in far southern New Mexico, since we both have lived here in Olón for this many years??

-We spent a lovely evening sitting by a pond on her Dad’s property while enjoying a stunning desert sunset.
+a pond on her Dad’s property while enjoying a stunning desert sunset.

 A good route, and the quickest way to Santa Fe (just don't miss the turn-off in Duran).